{{tip-component-4}}

 Our attorneys recommend moving forward with your adjustment of status application if you are eligible.
 The discretionary standard is not new — it has always existed.
 Waiting could mean filing under a more uncertain environment if USCIS issues further category-specific guidance, which the memo signals may be coming.

-If you are a spouse of a U.S. citizen with no immigration violations or criminal history, your case profile remains one of the strongest for a favorable exercise of discretion.
+If you are a spouse of a U.S. citizen with no immigration violations or criminal history, and can prove positive factors for remaining in the U.S., your case profile remains one of the strongest for a favorable exercise of discretion.

 What We Still Don't Know